d-wiltshire/surfs_up/README.md

 The major takeaways from the two deliverables included:

 - The temperatures appear relatively constant year-round.
 The mean temperature recorded in June was 74.94 degrees F, and the mean temperature recorded in December was 71.04 degrees F.
 - The temperatures may to be warm enough to support surfing year-round.
-The minimum temperature recorded in June was 64 degrees F, and the maximum temperature recorded in December was 56 degrees F.
+The minimum temperature recorded in June was 64 degrees F, and the minimum temperature recorded in December was 56 degrees F.
 - The temperatures do not vary much in a given month.
 For June, the interquartile range is 73-77 degrees F, and for December, the interquartile range is 69-74 degrees F. The standard deviation for June is 3.26, and the standard deviation for December is 3.75.